microsoft/fast/packages/web-components/fast-foundation/docs/integrations/rollup.md

      - Without this plugin, Rollup would only add or overwrite files in the `dist` folder, but never delete them.
 - `copy` will copy source files to our `dist` folder, ensuring everything we need for deploying our app is in one place.
 - `serve` provides a development server that will open our application in the browser for us.
+- `terser` will minify the generated es bundle.

 Let's add some helpful commands to our `package.json` file.
 Find the `scripts` section of your `package.json` file and add the following lines: